gvidon/reacto/README.md

 According to declared rules component dir includes following parts.

+### SomeNestedComponent/
+Nested component dir name starts with capital letter.

 ### assets/
 CSS/images/fonts — all related assets are placed there.

-### SomeComponent/
-Component dir name starts with capital letter.

 ### typedefs/
 Put your types definitions into this dir.
 Put each type into one file in order to avoid having single big and purely maintainable file where all types are defined.